gdgcloudkol/hackday/README.md

 ## Timeline

 Teams can register on [Google Form](https://forms.gle/1aW6Uc1swXGasSPe9) and make a submission on GitHub [here](#):
-- Registration Starts - `10th Aug 2022, 12:00 PM IST`
+- Registration Starts: `10th Aug 2022, 12:00 PM IST`
-- Opening Ceremony [Online] - `19th Aug 2022, 7 PM IST`
+- Opening Ceremony [Online]: `19th Aug 2022, 7 PM IST`
-- Hackathon Starts - `19th Aug 2022, 10:00 PM IST`
+- Hackathon Starts: `19th Aug 2022, 10:00 PM IST`
-- Hackathon Ends - `21st Aug 2022, 10:00 PM IST`
+- Hackathon Ends: `21st Aug 2022, 10:00 PM IST`
+- TOP 10 Team Announce: `TBD`
+- Pitch from TOP 10 Teams [Offline]: `27th Aug 2022`
+- Winners Announcement [Offline]: `28th Aug 2022`

 *No late submissions will be accepted as we need to give conference tickets to the valid submissions and winners.*

 ## Contact :

-You may contact us via email `gdgcloudkol@gmail.com` for queries or you can also drop your query on our Telegram Channel to resolve your doubt faster.
+You may contact us via email `gdgcloudkol@gmail.com` for queries or you can also drop your query on our [Telegram Channel](https://t.me/gdgcloudkol) to resolve your doubt faster.

-All the Best!!
+All the Best!! :rocket: